How to Keep a Potted Christmas Tree Alive So You Can Plant It Afterward

 Dial down the temperature

 Christmas trees like things cool, which is obviously not really an option during their time indoors.
-If your home has any chilly or drafty corners, that would be great, but otherwise, just try to keep your tree away from heaters and fireplaces.
+If your home has any chilly or drafty areas, that would be great, but otherwise, just try to keep your tree away from heaters and fireplaces.

 Don’t overwater